 Fashion is my life, it always has been, even when I took detours running clubs in Italy and moving to different countries rather than towns.
 I was still making one-off commisions, and for several years had a line of a more commercial nature than the one I am now working on.
 I have finally found my niche.
 My life experiences are vast and varied and time will tell how this lust for adventure past and present influences my work as I enter my grown up period.
 I'm excited and have found immense pleasure in pattern cutting and want to explore the possibilities this can create in my next pieces.
 I would love to work with a professional pattern cutter in the future, and frankly, I feel they do not get the applause they deserve.
 We can all play with and drape fabric, but boy it takes talent to bring that to life.
 I want to stretch my imagination using the limitations a one woman venture has in a positive way, perhaps combining textures and colours to create my own personal cloth.
 I want to burst out and let my mind run riot and enjoy every minute, I'm ready.

 All in all, the exhibition has made me focus and come to the ultimate conclusion that indeed my passion is for fashion, something I never really doubted in the first place, but a nice nudge is a good thing.

 David Johnson at Shapersofthe80s.com has given a detailed account of my work in the exhibition.
-He also filled me with laughter, sushi and ice cream with his wonderful wit as a fab topping, a super weekend.

 To read the whole Frankly Frankland series see here